Facupelli/Cuyo-Brewers-Friends/README.md

 I'am currently working on this project.

-### Is a "social network" for home brewers in Argentina, where you can create and post recipes and rate them.
+## Is a "social network" for home brewers in Argentina, where you can create and post recipes and rate them.
 Inspired by brewersfriend.com

-Im using mongoDB with mongoose, Node.js and express for the backend.
-And React-redux with typescript for the frontend.
+Im using mongoDB with mongoose, Node.js and express for the backend, and React-redux with typescript for the frontend among others.

-The styles applied are just provisional.
+### The styles applied are just provisional.

 So far, you con register a user and log in or log out.